 The Essential Role of Rest in Supporting Mental Health

-In a world that glorifies productivity and busyness, rest has become a radical act.
-We live in an overstimulated society—notifications constantly pinging, schedules overflowing, and a culture that often values doing over being.
-Amid this chaos, one truth quietly persists: rest is essential.
+In a world that glorifies productivity and busyness, rest is essential.
 Not a luxury.
 Not a reward.
 A necessity.
+We live in an overstimulated society.
+Notifications constantly ping.
+Schedules overflow.
+Our culture often values doing over being.
+Amid this chaos, one truth quietly persists: rest is essential.

 As Alex Soojung-Kim Pang writes in his book Rest: Why You Get More Done When You Work Less: